AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/key-vault-managed-identity.md

 # Securing MSAL Node app credentials with Azure Key Vault and Azure Managed Identity

-> :warning: Before you start here, make sure you understand [Using Certificate Credentials with MSAL Node](./certificate-credentials.md).
+> :warning: Before you start here, make sure you understand [Using certificate credentials with MSAL Node](./certificate-credentials.md).

 ## Using Azure Key Vault